defold/doc/docs/en/manuals/particlefx.md

 To auto-zoom the Curve Editor to display all curves, press <kbd>F</kbd>.

 Spread
 : When a property has two fields, the first is the value and the second is the spread.
 The value is what you key.
 The spread is a variation which is applied randomly for each spawned particle.
-E.g. if the value is 50 and the spread is 10, each spawned particle will get 50 +/- 10 as value.
+E.g. if the value is 50 and the spread is 10, each spawned particle will get a value between 40 and 60 (50 +/- 10).

 ## Emitter properties